Dharmik-49/jethakejabaj/README.md

 Get Crop Recommendation: Input your soil type, expected rainfall, and soil pH.
 Click "Recommend Crop" to get an AI-powered suggestion.

 Get Farming Advice: After a crop is recommended, an expandable section will appear.
 Click on it to view detailed advice on fertilizers, pesticides, and soil pH management for that specific crop.
 A history of your last 5 predictions will also be displayed on this page.
+You can try the website from the given link also :-https://api.dharmik49.codes/

 4. Chatbot Page: Krishi Mitra
 Navigate to the "Chatbot" page using the sidebar.